But... – what?

 when I had started out entering this part of the forest.
 As I looked down

-now and with every step I took, I saw that the path I had started on
+now, and with every step I took, I noticed that the path I had started on

 sneakily veiling my surroundings, dyeing it in shades that made a tree